Fermion quadrature bases for Wigner functionals: Conclusions

-A Wigner functional formalism is developed for fermions.
-It is defined on a Grassmann functional phase space.
-Much of the development involves the identification of suitable quadrature bases.
-We showed that the eigenstates of the Majorana operators are not suitable for this purpose.
-Instead, we found that a set of fermionic Bogoliubov operators behaves in a way that is analogues to the bosonic quadrature operators, provided that the Hermitian adjoint is replaced by a so-called fermionic adjoint, which incorporates a spin transformation.
+A fermionic Wigner functional formalism is developed for fermions on a Grassmann phase space with the aid of fermion quadrature bases.
+Much of the development involves the identification of suitable quadrature bases as eigenstates of suitable fermion quadrature operators.
+The Majorana operators are not suitable, because their properties differ too much from their bosonic counterparts.
+Instead, we find that certain fermion Bogoliubov operators are analogues to boson quadrature operators, provided that the Hermitian adjoint incorporates a spin transformation, which we call the fermionic adjoint.
+As a result, these fermion quadrature operators are not Hermitian, unlike their bosonic counterparts, and thus do not represent observables.

-The eigenstates of the fermionic Bogoliubov operators are obtained with the aid of a closed algebra of bosonized operators, constructed from the fermion ladder operators and Grassmann spectral functions.
-The resulting eigenstates are respectively associated with Grassmann eigenvalue functions carrying spin and spatiotemporal degrees of freedom.
-These eigenvalue functions eventually serve as the field variables of the Grassmann functional phase space.
-The justification for identifying the eigenstates of these fermionic Bogoliubov operators as suitable quadrature bases comes from a thorough calculation of all the inner products among these eigenstates and by showing that these eigenstates are complete orthogonal bases.
+The eigenstates of the fermion Bogoliubov operators, which are displaced squeezed vacuum states, are obtained with the aid of the algebra of Grassmann even operators, constructed from the fermion ladder operators and complex Grassmann parameter functions.
+Each eigenstate is associated with a Grassmann eigenvalue function that carries spin and spatiotemporal degrees of freedom.

-The resulting fermionic quadrature bases are similar to their bosonic counterparts, but with some differences.
+We select suitable fermion quadrature operators as those fermion Bogoliubov operators that are fermionic selfadjoint.
+Their left-eigenstates are the fermionic duals of their right-eigenstates.
+The eigenstates are similar to their bosonic counterparts, but with some differences.
 The most important difference is the fact that the dual space is not given by the Hermitian adjoint, but by the fermionic adjoint.
 The eigenstates do not satisfy orthogonality relationships with their Hermitian adjoints.
-However, the left and right eigenstates of the operators, which are related via the fermionic adjoint, do satisfy orthogonality relationships provided that the parameter functions are real valued.
-The Hermitian adjoint (without the spin transformation) converts the kets of one of the quadrature bases into the bras of the other quadrature basis.
-It thus relates the two mutually unbiased bases.
+However, the left- and right-eigenstates of each operator, which are related via the fermionic adjoint, do satisfy orthogonality relationships.
+As such, these eigenstates serve as complete orthogonal fermion quadrature bases.
+Their associated eigenvalue functions are self-conjugate; they remain unchanged under fermionic conjugation.
+The eigenvalue functions eventually serve as field variables of the Grassmann functional phase space.
+The latter has a symplectic structure, which is usually associated with bosonic phase spaces.